-Flavor: Fresh, mild herbal aroma.
-Balanced, floral and fresh vegetal notes.
+Flavor: Fresh herbal aroma.
+Balanced, floral and buttery vegetal notes.
 Clean, fragrant aftertaste.

-Harvest: Hand-picked, medium batch, from Ruifeng, Chiayi.
-Spring 2016
+Harvest: Hand-picked, medium batch, from Meishan, Taiwan.
+Spring 2017

 Alishan High Mountain Oolong is a vibrant, fresh green oolong with a mild, subtly sweet character that makes a popular choice in this category.
 This batch is sufficiently oxidized which mellows the green leaves into a milder, more full-bodied and balanced brew.
 As with all quality High Mountain Oolongs, there is a smooth viscosity to the texture of the tea, while maintaining its clean, fresh character.

 High Mountain Spring Tea is known for its fresh, floral and mild herbal aromatic qualities.
 It offers a delicate balance of sweet and astringent qualities that leave an especially clean mouth-feel combined with a lingering, fragrant finish in the nose.
 Its a refined and complex combination of floral and sweet qualities with the inherent bitter/astringent character of tea leaves that gives Alishan High Mountain Oolong its claim to fame.